About Islam: A Brief Introduction

-Muslims believe that Jesus is an honourable prophet of God, born miraculously through his virgin mother Mary.
+Muslims believe that Jesus (peace be upon him) was an honorable prophet of God, born miraculously through his virgin mother Mary.
 He performed many miracles with the permission of God, such as healing the sick, curing the blind and speaking as a newborn defending his mother from accusations.
 Although Muslims respect and love Jesus, they do not worship him.
 He is not considered the son of God, nor part of a trinity, nor does he share in any of God’s perfect attributes.
 God says:

 “It is not befitting for Allah to take a son; exalted is He!
 When he decrees an affair, He only says, ‘Be’ and it is.”
 Quran 19:35

 – Prophet Muhammad

 Muhammad (peace be upon him) was the final Prophet sent to all of mankind.
 He came with the Quran to demonstrate how its teachings should be applied, and was a perfect example of an honest, just, merciful, compassionate, truthful and brave human being.
 As with Jesus, Muslims do not worship Muhammad.

 The Day of Judgment is the inevitable event when each one of us will stand before our Creator and be questioned about our good and bad deeds.
 Every one of our actions will be accounted for, regardless of size.

 On this momentous Day, Allah, the All-Just, will settle all matters fairly and no person will be wronged.
 Ultimate justice will be served.
 Everyone’s rights will be returned.
 All will be treated justly, by either the reward of Paradise, or the punishment of the Hellfire.
 Without a Day of Judgement, life would be grossly unfair, as not everyone receives justice in this world.

 Allah knows everything from the past, the present, and anything that will occur in the future.
 He has power over all things – nothing occurs without His knowledge and permission.